-copyroms-1.1.0.zip (40K) a zipped hfs disk image and checksum file.
+copyroms-1.1.0.zip (info) a zipped hfs disk image and checksum file.
 The disk image can be mounted with Mini vMac.
 Includes source code.

 (There is also an Alpha version in development, see below.)